Captain's Logbook

 Q: Is Mount Maunganui worth visiting if I'm doing Rotorua?

 A: If you have energy before or after Rotorua, the summit walk is genuinely wonderful — views, sea air, that sense of having climbed something.
 But Rotorua should be your priority.
-The Mount is lovely; Rotorua is once-in-a-lifetime.
+The Mount is lovely; Rotorua is unforgettable.

 Q: How far ahead should I book Hobbiton?